-Ready/Busy
+Ready/Busy Pin

-The MBM29LV004TC/BC provide a RY/BY open-drain output pin as a way to indicate to the host system that the Embedded Algorithms are either in progress or has been completed.
-If the output is low, the devices are busy with either a program or erase operation.
-If the output is high, the devices are ready to accept any read/ write or erase operation.
-When the RY/BY pin is low, the devices will not accept any additional program or erase commands with the exception of the Erase Suspend command.
-If the MBM29LV004TC/BC are placed in an Erase Suspend mode, the RY/BY output will be high, by means of connecting with a pull-up resister to Vcc.
+The MBM29LV016T/B provide a RY/BY open-drain output pin as a way to indicate to the host system that the Embedded Algorithms are either in progress or has been completed.
+If the output is low, the device is busy with either a program or erase operation.
+If the output is high, the device is ready to accept any read/write or erase operation.
+When the RY/BY pin is low, the device will not accept any additional program or erase commands with the exception of the Erase Suspend command.
+If the MBM29LV016T/B are placed in an Erase Suspend mode, the RY/BY output will be high, by means of connecting with a pull up resistor to Vcc.

-During programming, the RY/ $\overline{BY}$ pin is driven low after the rising edge of the fourth write pulse.
-During an erase operation, the RY/ $\overline{BY}$ pin is driven low after the rising edge of the sixth write pulse.
-The RY/ $\overline{BY}$ pin will indicate a busy condition during the RESET pulse.
-Refer to Figure 11 and 12 for a detailed timing diagram.
-The RY/ $\overline{BY}$ pin is pulled high in standby mode.
+During programming, the RY/BY pin is driven low after the rising edge of the fourth WE pulse.
+During an erase operation, the RY/BY pin is driven low after the rising edge of the sixth WE pulse.
+The RY/BY pin will indicate a busy condition during the RESET pulse.
+See Figure 11 and 12 for a detailed timing diagram.
+The RY/BY pin is pulled high in stadby mode.